gracious-tech/copy.church/src/collection/index.md

 # Examples of resources
 This is a non-exhaustive list of the most significant resources that have been freely given and/or openly licensed.

-::: warning We'll soon be publishing a proper collection Coming early 2023
+::: warning We'll soon be publishing a proper collection with many more resources Coming mid-2023
 :::